 Thermal or Expansion Stresses in a Piping System:

 Thermal or expansion stress in a piping system is generated when the free thermal movement of the pipe is restricted.
 The pipe is installed at ambient or atmospheric temperature and during operation, it carries fluids of different temperatures.
-So with a change in temperature, pipe length is changed.
+So with a change in temperature, the pipe length is changed.
 As this free thermal movement is restricted by the supports or end equipment connections expansion stress is created.

 Thermal Strain= ΔL/L= α.ΔT